hotpunkx/glitchguess/docs/prd.md

 ### 4.3 Session Management and Database Storage

 - Generate a unique session ID for each new game (single player and multiplayer)
-- Store session ID in browser local storage\n- Save the following data to database for each session:
+- Store session ID in browser local storage
-  + Session ID (unique identifier)
+- Save the following data to database for each session:
-  + Game type (Human thinks mode, AI thinks mode, or 1v1 Multiplayer)
+  + Session ID (unique identifier)\n  + Game type (Human thinks mode, AI thinks mode, or 1v1 Multiplayer)
   + Multiplayer game type (private/public, if applicable)
   + Selected category
   + Secret word (if AI thinks mode or multiplayer)